gauravnehra/student-record-microservice/README.md

 # student-record-microservice
 Microservice arch example created with nodejs.
+It is an example of sync type data management between services.

 User can search student record with rollno.